-Primarily this pipeline is needed to relieve current capacity and proposed new development in the northern portion of Sacramento County.
+Primarily this pipeline is needed to relieve current capacity and proposed new development in the northern portion of Sacramento County, including the Cities of Citrus Heights and Sacramento.
 Specifically, construction of the LNWI will provide relief for the existing Northeast trunk system and Dry Creek Interceptor, as well as the Arden Pump Station.
 The LNWI will also provide capacity for future planned growth in Rio Linda and the Natomas area.
 The interceptor will convey flows from the Northeast, Dry Creek, Gibson Ranch, Rio Linda, McClellan, Natomas and a portion of the North Highlands drainage basins.
-If the final route is constructed through the City of West Sacramento, it will be used to connect West Sacramento to the Regional Treatment Plant in Elk Grove.
-The attached map illustrates the preferred routing alternative.
+The attached map illustrates the route of the LNWI.
 The LNWI has a total pipeline length of approximately 20 miles and will vary in diameter from 60 to 120 inches.
-The preferred route minimizes disruption that would be caused by construction through urbanized areas located in both the City and County of Sacramento.
+This route minimizes disruption that would be caused by construction through urbanized areas located in both the City and County of Sacramento.